sgoldenf/3D_Viewer/README.md

 # 3D_Viewer
-This is team project of application for viewing 3D wireframe models.
+3D_Viewer is an application for viewing 3D wireframe models.
+We made this project in team.
 I developed model part and helped with project architecture, OpenGL and interface logic.
 ### Notes
 - Uses MVC and design patterns
 - Uses QT Framework and OpenGL, but for educational purposes we've written affine transformations using our own `Matrix` class (source code in `src/libs/matrix` directory)